thradams/installer/README.md

 # Embedded Install System - Zero dependencies

+WARNING : THIS PROJECT NEEDS MORE DEVELOPMENT TO BECOME ROBUST.

 Generate windows installer inside your normal VC++ build.

-If you already use C/C++ and Visual Studio it means you can have an installer without any other dependencies.
+If you already use C/C++ and Visual Studio it means you can have an installer without external dependencies.

 You can debug your installer and you don't need a crazy macro language to customize your actions.